 To promote direct seedling growth in clay soil, I lay potting soil over the top of the seed, rather than the clay soil. |

-There you have it; all the simple, no cost solutions to getting a garden out of your clay soil.
-These organic solutions take time, so be patient with your soil as you implement these changes.
+Organic solutions take time, so be patient with your soil as you implement these changes.

 Happy Gardening!

 Here are the links to some of the garden tools and fertilizer I actually used as well as discussed in this post.
-Click to learn more:
+Thank you for supporting this website.

 Film Gard 4MIL Black Plastic Sheeting